ccjmne/puppeteer-html2pdf/README.md

 ## Inside the box

-This is a simple [Express](https://expressjs.com/) server listening for `POST` requests passing some custom HTML to print as PDF for generating fancy reports.
+This is a simple [Express](https://expressjs.com/) server listening for `POST` requests passing some arbitrary HTML to print as PDF for generating fancy reports.

 Technologies used: